enriqueforner/openuem-docs/docs/04-Console/05-conventions.md

 ![Automatic refresh](/img/console/refresh.png)

-By default, the refresh time is set to 5 minutes.
-You can change that time in Admin -> General Settings
+By default, the refresh time is set to **5 minutes**.
+You can change that time in **Admin** -> **General Settings**

 ![Automatic refresh settings](/img/console/automatic_refresh_settings.png)

-Now, let's start with the Agents section.
+Now, let's start with the **Agents** section.

 ## 4. More actions

-If you find three dots in table’s rows, that’s a button that offers more actions to perform on the element enclosed in that row.
+If you find three dots in a table row, that’s a button that offers more actions to perform on the element enclosed in that row.

 ![Three dots](/img/console/three_dots.png)